RSavage2/RSavage2/README.md

 </p>

 Rashaud is a **technical product manager, developer, and entreprenuer** based in the U.S.&nbsp;
-His passions include about **open-source, coding, Machine learning, A.I., and VR/AR/MR technologies **.
+His passions include **open-source, coding, Machine learning, A.I., and VR/AR/MR technologies**.
 He likes to **create and contribute** to open source projects.
-In his free time, His passions include **tackling Leetcode, learning new coding languages, reading up on new and emerging technologies and building side projects located ere on github ** these are just a fraction of the things I like to do.
+In his free time, His passions include **tackling Leetcode, learning new coding languages, reading up on new and emerging technologies and building side projects located ere on github** these are just a fraction of the things I like to do.

 ## Languages and tools im focusing on </>